-5.3.240 Other than those covered by paragraph 5.3.239, the identities of unregistered charities or church bodies, whether in the UK or elsewhere, cannot be verified by reference to registers maintained by independent bodies.
-Applications from, or on behalf of, unregistered charities should therefore be dealt with in accordance with the procedures for private companies set out in paragraphs 5.3.246 to 5.3.269, or for clubs and societies, as set out in paragraphs 5.3.270 to 5.3.278.
+Other than those covered by paragraph 5.3.231, the identities of unregistered charities or church bodies, whether in the UK or elsewhere, cannot be verified by reference to registers maintained by independent bodies.
+Applications from, or on behalf of, unregistered charities should therefore be dealt with in accordance with the procedures for private companies set out in paragraphs 5.3.140 to 5.3.146, for trusts, as set out in paragraphs 5.3.238 to 5.3.261, or for clubs and societies, as set out in paragraphs 5.3.262 to 5.3.272.
 Firms should take particular note of those paragraphs addressing customers where the money laundering or terrorist financing risk is greater in relation to particular customers, and if it should be followed in these circumstances.